galderz/swiss-transport-realtime-jupyter/README.md

 ### Contains:

-  * stationboard-analysis.ipynb: the notebook
+  * `stationboard-analysis.ipynb`: the notebook
-  * data/station-boards-dump-4-months.tsv: 4.5 months of stationboard infomration dump
-  * data/stops.txt: the list of stations with geographical coordinates
+  * `data/stops.txt`: the list of stations with geographical coordinates

+Load data (too large for github)
+  * download [`station-boards-dump-4-months.tsv.gz`](https://extranet.octo.com/oft/viewfile.php?fileid=63dee48857eb22effaaef6230e1a45ec&dl=) with 4.5 months of logged data, and unzip it into `data/station-boards-dump-4-months.tsv`

 ### How to run

 Launch jupyter from the repository where you cloned this repository and open `stationboard-analysis.ipynb`.